notbeingmean/todo-all-framework/README.md

 title text NOT NULL,
 completed boolean NOT NULL DEFAULT false
 ```
-- id is a uuid
+- id is a number that is auto incremented
 - title is the title of the todo
 - completed is a boolean that is false by default